Kremnari/BuildingMaterials/README.md

 # BuildingMaterials
-A mod for Factorio focusing on making buildings more expensive with their own intermediates
+A mod for Factorio focused on changing buildings to be more expensive with their own intermediates

 ## Building Composition